EricWanjohiMuturi/essential-JavaScript-before-frameworks/README.md

 ### 11. Array Sort Method
 Used to sort an array.
-This is not a functional array method, but it mutates the array
+This is not a functional array method, but it mutates the array Sort elements in an array with custom comparator functions.

+### 11. Working With Immutable Arrays
+Update and manage arrays without mutating original data.